 (in German with English subtitles)

-A recorded conversation with the artist Walter Dahn about his musical oeuvre, from Krautrock to new wave to rap and electronica
+A recorded conversation with the artist Walter Dahn about his musical oeuvre, which ranges from Krautrock to new wave to rap and electronica